 - Contingency costs – Reserved for managing known and known-unknown risks.
-Project manager has the authority to use it.
+The project manager has the authority to use it.

 3.2 Historical Information Review

-Historical information provides very valuable insights to estimation.
+Historical information provides very valuable insights into the estimation.
 These are very helpful while validating the project budgets.
-In the construction domain, the budget till foundation work completion is considered as accurate if the budgeted amount till the foundation is within 20% of the overall project cost.
+In the construction domain, the budget till foundation work completion is considered accurate if the budgeted amount till the foundation is within 20% of the overall project cost.

-If the requirements and design effort is within 30% of the overall project budget for a software development project it is considered as normal.
+If the requirements and design effort are within 30% of the overall project budget for a software development project it is considered normal.
 In matured industries, heuristics are developed based on historical data.
-These are great inputs to validate time phased budgets.
+These are great inputs to validate time-phased budgets.

 3.3 Funding limit reconciliation

-Funding the projects phase wise results in better cost control than end to end funding of the project.
+Funding the projects phase-wise results in better cost control than end-to-end funding of the project.
 Always, the funds dispersed must be proportional to the progress accomplished.
-Funding risks are addressed better by ensuring that funds dispersed is directly proportional to the Budgeted Cost Of Work Performed (BCWP).
-In the earned value management vocabulary, budgeted cost of work performed (BCWP) is also known at Earned Value (EV).
+Funding risks are addressed better by ensuring that funds dispersed are directly proportional to the Budgeted Cost Of Work Performed (BCWP).
+In the earned value management vocabulary, the budgeted cost of work performed (BCWP) is also known as Earned Value (EV).
 As a rule of thumb, money dispersed must be proportional to the work completed.

-From where to get the funding is the next challenge.
+The next challenge is to get the funding.
 Who will finance the project?.
-Timely funding is critical to successful completion of the project.
+Timely funding is critical to the successful completion of the project.
 Projects can have either a single sponsor or multiple sponsors.
-Proper financing will prevent projects from lagging behind due to lack of funds during the execution phase.
+Proper financing will prevent projects from lagging behind due to a lack of funds during the execution phase.

-Arriving at the correct budget, management of the budget, ensuring the disbursement of funds based on project progress and then managing the project within the approved budget needs specialized skills, tools and techniques.
-One start with planning for cost management and develop the Cost Management Plan for the project.
-Actual Estimation of costs is performed by leveraging the detailed work breakdown structure. .
+Arriving at the correct budget, management of the budget, ensuring the disbursement of funds based on project progress, and then managing the project within the approved budget need specialized skills, tools, and techniques.
+One starts with planning for cost management and developing the Cost Management Plan for the project.
+Actual Estimation of costs is performed by leveraging the detailed work breakdown structure.